 The returns on the value investing strategy range from as low as 4% up to the 18-20% range.
 The latter end of this range is reserved for professionals who have several years of experience valuing companies using financial models.

-For the beginner trader or investor you can expect to see a return that is slightly under market average for your first year.
+For the beginner trader or investor, you can expect to see a return that is slightly below market average for your first year.
 This is because the value investing strategy normally lags behind the large ETFs that also hold growth stocks.

 The best thing about the value investing strategy is the compounding ability present in the stock.
 If you find a value pick in theory you can hold it forever as it compounds.
 This is because you bought the position at a value.
 If it’s a good stock then you can continue to hold the shares in a portfolio and receive a compounding effect.